Course

 chemistry, physics, geography, computer science, mathematics.

-If you have any questions about admissions - contact us via chat (available during the admissions period).
+If you have any questions about admissions - contact us via chat (available during the admissions period) or email us: international@pm.szczecin.pl

-Before enrolling in any degree programme carried out in English all candidates are required to take a test on English language.
+Before enrolling in any degree programme conducted in English, all candidates are required to take an English language test.

 Exemptions from the test can be granted to the candidates who: